ondrejsevcik/knowledge-base/books/fluent-forever.md

 The three keys to Language Learning
 - Learn pronunciation first
-- Don't translate - otherwise you're practicing translation instead of speaking
+- Don't translate - otherwise, you're practicing translation instead of speaking
 - Use spaced repetition systems

 What is fluency?
 It's something different for each of us!